DA Visit to Caritas Hospital in Bethlehem

-USAID Deputy Administrator Isobel Coleman touring the facilities of Caritas Baby Hospital in Bethlehem and meeting a mother whose child is being treated at the hospital (Photo taken on March 8, 2022).
+USAID Deputy Administrator Isobel Coleman and USAID Delegation joint photo with staff and leadership of the Caritas Baby Hospital and the Catholic Relief Services.
+(Photo taken on March 8, 2022).

 |Date Taken: